Outdated browser

 The 2% target is not arbitrary.
 Inflation that is any higher is not beneficial for the economy.
 Research by DNB experts has found that inflation that remains above 4% for a long time is bad for economic growth.

-The ECB already intervened firmly in 2022 with a series of interest rate hikes to eventually bring high inflation down to lower levels.
 Inflation never responds immediately to interest rate changes.
-That takes time.
-A lot also remains uncertain due to global tensions and what they mean for our economy and inflation.
-The ECB is therefore remaining vigilant, gradually introducing new measures to bring inflation back to 2% and keep it at that level over the medium term.
+This takes time.
+Moreover, a lot is still uncertain due to global tensions and their impact on our economy and inflation.
+This is why the ECB is remaining vigilant, gradually introducing new measures to bring inflation back down to 2% and keep it at that level over the medium term.

 European supervisory authorities provide tips and suggestions